alexreyes/Celo-Crowdfunding-Tutorial/README.md

 # Conclusion

 Just like that, we've created a smart contract which will allow for crowdfunding in Celo.
-The full source code is available [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial).
+The full source code is available on Github [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial).

 Hopefully creating this smart contract has given you a sense of what's possible.
-Without using any real external infrastructure aside from Solidity and the Celo network, we're able to accept payments and help users coordinate towards raising money for a project they want.
+Without too much hassle and infrastructure, we're able to accept payments and help users coordinate towards raising money for a project they want to support.

 In the next tutorial, we will discuss deploying the contracts to the Celo network!